madetech/blog/INDEX.md

 ## Software Engineering

 Here we talk about software engineering best practice, tools and techniques.
-From test-driven development, to design patterns, we share insight from delivering hundreds of software projects.
+From test-driven development to design patterns, we share insight from delivering hundreds of software projects.

 [View Page](https://www.madetech.com/news/tag/software-development)